ben-z/rosbags/docs/topics/rosbag2.rst

 Supported Versions
 ------------------
-All versions up to the current (ROS2 Foxy) version 4 are supported.
+All versions up to the current (ROS2 Humble) version 6 are supported.

 Supported Features
 ------------------